LuRsT/linked_signin/README.md

 # Linkedin Sign-in Playground

-This is a simple flask app that shows how linkedin authorization and `get_profile` endpoint works.
+This is a simple flask app that shows how linkedin authentication and `get_profile` endpoint works.

 This was made for educational purpuses, DO NOT use this in production,